© Crown copyright 2019

 In the presence of: _________________(signature of witness)

-If panels 10 or 11 have been completed then the transferees must sign also.
+If panels 10 or 11 have been completed, the transferees must also sign.

 The witness should be independent, and preferably someone who knows you well and could confirm you did sign the deed if necessary.
 One person may witness more than one signature but must sign and complete the details below every signature witnessed.

 There are different requirements if the transfer is being signed by an attorney or company, or at the direction of the transferor.
-Contact us for the form of wording in those circumstances, see Practice Guide 8 or contact us.
+If you want the form of wording in those circumstances, see Practice Guide 8 or contact us.